individkid/sidegeo/README.md

   * Sample -- whether space fixed in Tweak mode
     * Symbolic -- classification of space does not change
     * Numeric -- configuration controls amount of change
-  * Action -- what Perform click does
+  * Panel -- which panel opened by Equalizer
-    * Configure -- open dialog to decorate plane's facets
+    * Graffiti -- open panel to draw on facet with styluses
-    * Hyperlink -- jump through facet to another space
+    * System -- open panel for stocks flows and attachments
+    * Markup -- open panel for attached files and commands
-    * Execute -- call Haskell function attached to facet
+    * Topology -- open panel for classifications to sample

 Configuration/history files consist of commands.
 User input appends to file.
 Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.
 The names supplied in --time --start --plane commands have file scope shared by --branch and --jump files.